 Even though more and more people have been opening up about mental health, there's still a stigma attached to mental health challenges and illnesses, especially among athletes and celebrities, says Ahlstrom.
 "Elite athletes may feel that when they are open about their mental health struggles, it exposes a weakness that can be used against them," she explains.
 "Similarly, as in the current situation with Naomi Osaka, it can generate even more attention and cause even more anxiety."
 (Related: Why We Need to Stop Speculating About Other People's Mental Health, According to Therapists)

-In her announcement about exiting from the French Open, Osaka noted that she hopes to "work with the Tour to discuss ways we can make things better for the players, press, and fans."
+In her announcement about exiting from the French Open, Osaka noted that she hopes to "work with the Tour to discuss ways we can make things better for the players, press, and fans," and her recent Time essay suggests she still feels that way.
 So, Osaka's decision may (hopefully!) spark change within the tennis community and professional organizations in the future.

 But her words have arguably already had a major effect on people everywhere.
 "Any time a public figure opens up about their struggles, they have the potential to help others who may be in a similar situation, letting them know they are not alone," says Ahlstrom.
 "Especially as a young adult, Naomi's posts can inspire other young athletes and even just young adults in general who are struggling to set boundaries in order to protect their mental health."